 Most registration and licensing regimes use fit and proper person criteria to determine whether an individual is eligible for entry into a regulated vocation.

-When a professional, intent on pursuing their chosen vocation, applies for registration or professional accreditation, a failure to pass a fit and proper person assessment can, from a professional and reputational point of view, be a ‘game changer’.
-It is akin to being disbarred or ‘struck off’ a professional register for professional misconduct.
+When a professional, intent on pursuing their chosen vocation, applies for registration or professional accreditation, a failure to pass a fit and proper person assessment can, from a professional and reputational point of view, be one of life`s ‘game changers’.

 Yet registration and licensing regimes do not always have sufficiently evolved licensing and assessment regimes.
 Sometimes the assessors comprise laypersons or volunteers, and sometimes the assessment systems are automated.
 An automated process is typically inflexible with in-built ‘red flags’ that are not capable of applying an expanded or non-core assessment criteria.
 Alternatively, some assessment regimes lack sufficiently enhanced rigors that would otherwise ensure that fit and proper criteria assessments are systematically capable of taking all relevant considerations into account.

-Granted, if one wants to be a doctor, it is a given that one must have the regulated entry point degree.
-But an ideal fit and proper person definition is not a ‘one size fits all’ concept.
-There may be some prima facie pre-qualification ‘cull out’ ingredients, for example a history of recidivist criminality.
+An ideal fit and proper person definition is not a ‘one size fits all’ concept.
+There may be some prima facie pre-qualification ‘cull out’ disqualifiers, for example a history of recidivist criminality.
 Whilst such a history of criminal recidivism would ordinarily entail that one is not fit and proper to be, say, a policeman, a prior criminal conviction, as an isolated act, would not ordinarily be in itself the sole determining consideration as regards whether an applicant was fit or proper.
 It would be dependent upon the nature of that sole conviction.
 A more holistic and enlightened fit and proper assessment criteria would be capable of taking all factors and considerations into account and its virtue would not be its rigidity.

 Fit and Proper & Professional Misconduct – Two Professional ‘Gatekeeper’ Regimes